dushechka/Crawler/README.md

 # Crawler
-Web-crawler, that determines keywords ranks in websites articles.
+Web-parser, that determines keywords ranks in websites articles.